 Assist the diagnosis of chromosome abnormalities, such as Klinefelter syndrome

-Detect thyroid disease, adrenal disease and autoimmune disease.
+Detect Thyroid disease, adrenal disease and autoimmune diseases.

 The Ups and Downs (Abnormal Levels)

 High levels of LH in women may indicate absence or dysfunction of ovaries, which may

 lead to menopause, polycystic ovary syndrome, etc. At times, these elevated levels can

 also interfere with ovulation and menstruation, which may contribute to infertility.

 High levels in males may indicate dysfunction of testicles.
 This could be due to mumps,